AI Repo Operating Contract (Repository-Wide)

 ## Canonical clone model

-- Canonical operational clone (default): `/home/cloudhermes/work/LifeHub2.0-cloudrepo-main`
+- Canonical operational clone for local VM operations: `/home/cloudhermes/work/LifeHub2.0-cloudrepo-main`

 - Preview/sandbox clone: `/home/cloudhermes/work/LifeHub2.0-preview-mongumeal`